-(Almost) Everything You Know About Weeds is a Lie
+Dear Colonized Nations: Almost Everything You Know About ‘Weeds’ is a Lie.

-While it was ideal for that specific area of the world, it’s not practical for the rest of the planet’s diverse topography and climate.
-When Europeans came to colonize places like America, they brought with them all of their customs, culture, and tradition—including the idea of keeping a neat and short lawn.
+And while having a lawn was ideal for that specific geographic area of the world, it’s not practical for the rest of the planet’s diverse topography and climate.
+When Europeans came to colonize places like America, they brought with them all of their customs, culture, and tradition—including the concept of keeping a neat and short lawn.

-Most modern species of grass are actually naturally invasive.
-When North America was colonized, Europeans also brought with them necessary grass seeds needed to create and cultivate these specific types of lawns, replacing all of the native flora with their species of short lawn grass.
+This means that most modern species of grass are actually invasive.
+When North America was colonized, Europeans brought with them the necessary grass seeds needed to create and cultivate these specific types of lawns, replacing all of the native flora with their species of short lawn grass.
 So, the narrative that 'weeds' are a threat to your yard is false, and a direct result of European colonization.

-Possibly the most commonly known and easily recognized weed, the dandelion is an incredibly useful and nutrient-rich flower that really gets an undeserved bad rap.
-Because of their long bloom-life and affinity to being largely populous, dandelions are possibly one of the most important plants used for pollination—a process that quite literally supports the entirety of all life on Earth.
-They’re also fantastically packed with nutrients and minerals that are beneficial to humans; they have been used for thousands of years in food, medicine, and teas to aid in digestion and inflammation.
+Because of their long bloom-life and affinity to being largely populous, dandelions are possibly one of the most important plants used for pollination—a process that quite literally supports the entirety of life on Earth.

-Another member of the clover family, the white clover is similar to its green counterpart in which it aids in the process of pulling nitrogen from the air to help fertilize and nourish the soil.
-It will most likely show up on its own in parts of the soil that are nutrient-deficient.
+Another member of the clover family, the white clover (or Trifolium repens) is similar to its green counterpart in the fact that it also pulls nitrogen from the air to help fertilize and nourish the soil.
+Because of this, it will most likely show up on its own in parts of the soil that are nutrient-deficient.
 Its white flowers are also a nutritious food source for many animals such as rabbits, deer, foxes, groundhogs, woodchucks, some species of birds, and many species of insects.

-Another edible and medicinal weed, chickweed is high in vitamins and can easily be used in cooking green dishes.
-It’s also a good indicator that your soil is lacking in nutrients.
+Chickweed in your yard is a good indicator that your soil is lacking in nutrients.
 Keeping them around will help you take better care of your lawn or garden.
-It’s also a great food source for many animals, particularly many species of wild sparrow.
+Chickweed is a great food source for many animals, particularly many species of wild sparrow.

-There are hundreds of species of weeds not including on this list that have their own advantageous properties.
-Although it’s become a societal norm to have a clean-cut, well-manicured lawn, consider the damage being done to the native plant and animal life by cutting it all away.
+There are hundreds (possibly even thousands) of species of weeds that have their own advantageous properties.
+Although it’s become a modern societal norm to have a clean-cut, well-manicured lawn, consider the damage being done to the native plant and animal life by cutting it all away.
 The next time you’re doing some landscaping, do some research before getting rid of any weeds; you could be doing yourself, your yard, and the local wildlife a big favor.